clingoram/cs50-sql-final-project/哈佛格式 Design Document.md

 ### Relationships

-The entity relationship diagram and the relationships between the entities in my database will show as a image which is cs50-sql-finalproject-fitness-diagram-2024-12-02-151814.png.
+The entity relationship diagram and the relationships between the entities in my database will shown on the image below.
     ![ER Diagram](cs50-sql-finalproject-fitness-diagram-2024-12-02-151814.png)

 Descriptions: